Widdershin/hypertmux/README.md

 hypertmux is an experimental terminal emulator, designed to allow tmux users to be able to open web pages inside of tmux panes.

+My goal is to produce a standalone tmux client app, built on top of electron.
+Currently I have a prototype that runs in the browser.

 ![img](https://github.com/Widdershin/hypertmux/blob/master/example.gif?raw=true)

 Why?